swentel/indieweb/README.md

 Currently supports Mastodon, with more coming.
 You don't need any account at all on any of the social networks.

-Just add 'Fediverse|https://fed.brid.gy/' to the publishing channels and add the field on the manage display pages of content types or comments where needed.
+Just add 'Fediverse|https://fed.brid.gy/' as a syndication target and add the field on the manage display pages of content types or comments where needed.
 Currently replies, likes and repost work fine.

 - Check https://fed.brid.gy/#setup for additional setup for .htaccess.